TalariaSoftware/talariasoftware.github.io/consulting/rails_rescue.md

 In most cases,
-you will get tangible improvements in your codebase, on an approximately daily basis for as long as we are working together.
+you will get tangible improvements in your codebase, on an approximately daily basis, for as long as we are working together.